Power and Vision: Australia and the South Pacific Commission | National Library of Australia (NLA)

 About Dr Alexis Bergantz

-He is a historian of Australia’s entanglements with France and the French Pacific, particularly New Caledonia.
-His first book, French Connection: Australia’s Cosmopolitan Ambitions won the 2022 New South Wales Premier's Australian History Award.
+Dr Alexis Bergantz is a Senior Lecturer in Global & Language Studies at RMIT University in Melbourne.
+He is a historian of Australia’s entanglements with France and the French Pacific, and his first book, French Connection: Australia’s Cosmopolitan Ambitions (NewSouth), won the 2022 New South Wales Premier’s Australian History Award.
+His current research examines Australia’s relationship with the French Pacific in the 20th century.

 Dr Bergantz is a 2025 National Library of Australia Fellow.